ethereum/ethereum-org-website/src/content/desci/index.md

 ## Ethereum and DeSci

 A decentralized system of science will requires robust security, minimal monetary and small transaction cost, and a rich layer-2 ecosystem for application development.
 Ethereum provides everything needed for for building a decentralized science stack.

-# Why Web3 needs DeSci

-## Adoption

-Decentralized science has the potential to attract new participants and contributors to web3 and to help disseminate knowledge more effectively.

-The web3 community is still in its early stages, and there is a lot of work to be done in order to realize the full potential of decentralized science.
-However, the potential benefits are significant, and it is worth exploring how decentralized science can be used to improve the way we conduct research and share knowledge.

-**Participants in Web3**

-The tools DeSci produces are easy to understand and can be explained without using technical jargon.
-For example, research objects are scientific papers that contain more information than a simple PDF.
-Imagine being able to interact with a research paper instead of just reading it.
-Imagine being able to see the code used to run simulations and running it yourself with a simple click of a button.
-Imagine being able to see every change, evolution, and contributor to the research over its lifetime, just like with Git.

-Publishing networks allow research to be published, reviewed, elevated, and replicated without input from a controlling authority or company.
-Imagine never having to pay to access a research object.
-Imagine researchers getting paid directly for their work instead of through an intermediary.
-Imagine a marketplace of people and entities that provide review, curation, and replication services, instead of an oligopoly of a few major conglomerates.

-**Contributors to Web3**

-The people and institutions who have been brought on board through DeSci's tooling have a lot of experience and knowledge in different areas.
-They've been working on similar problems to those facing Web3 for a long time.
-DeSci is making tools that will make their lives easier and let them keep working on the hardest and most rewarding problems facing society.
-Having economists and mathematicians, to social psychologists and historians, with centuries of knowledge from hundreds of thousands of academics can help build the foundation of the macro-systems we're trying to create.
-In doing this, we're inviting them into the trustless world to keep doing what they're good at: solving the most challenging and fulfilling problems society has to offer.

-## Innovation

-Decentralized science will require new ways of funding, creating, reviewing, crediting, storing, and disseminating knowledge.
-These novel developments will undoubtedly affect other realms as well.
-From rich on-chain research objects to IP recorded as [NFTs](/nft) and everything in between, the development happening in DeSci will be pivotal to the digital world moving forward.

-## Legitimacy

-The crypto world is threatened by the possibility of extreme regulation.
-Web3 needs examples of blockchain use-cases that are easily understood and palatable, demonstrating a capability to increase efficiency, efficacy, reliability, and public trust of critical systems.
-DeSci is perhaps the best positioned to develop these examples..

-## Scalable knowledge creation

-Current research on Web3 is conducted in a way that is not efficient or effective in producing reliable information.
-The scientific method is a much better way to distill knowledge, and academia is trained in using this method.
-DeSci is creating the tool stack needed to apply the scientific method to research on Web3.

 # DeSci use cases